-- There is no Process Water release upon conclusion of the lining process - The tube is encapsulated in a protective black plastic which acts as a UV shield - Fully deteriorated design relies more heavily on Tube Reinforcement than resin during wall selection [2]
+- There is no process water release upon conclusion of the lining process - The tube is encapsulated in a protective black plastic which acts as a UV shield - Fully deteriorated design relies more heavily on tube reinforcement than resin during wall selection (Lee, 2008).

-During installation of the Division Street Interceptor Project for the City of Dover over five (5,000') thousand feet of trunk transmission and residential collection sewers were lined on an extremely tight schedule within and around the Downtown area.
-Cycle time to install was significantly reduced in that the typical inflate/ cure/cool/ process water release was sidestepped in favor of the Air inflate/UV Cure steps used with UV methodology.
-Additionally; there were no residential complaints or calls from residents concerning the matter of Styrene Odors which may be ordinarily be expected during the implementation of standard styrenated polyesters and vinyl esters.
+During installation of the Division Street Interceptor Project (Figure 3) for the City of Dover over 5,000-ft of trunk transmission and residential collection sewers were lined on an extremely tight schedule within and around the downtown area.
+Cycle time to install was significantly reduced in that the typical inflate/ cure/cool/ process water release was sidestepped in favor of the air inflate/UV cure steps used with UV methodology.
+Additionally; there were no residential complaints or calls from residents concerning the matter of styrene odors which may be ordinarily be expected during the implementation of standard styrenated polyesters and vinyl esters.